Progressive campaigns

 - Dems control 40 of 98 state legislative chambers (↓18)

-Changes in technology, media, demographics, and behavior are driving major changes in the way voters engage.
-Our campaigns though are not able to keep up and instead are relying on old tactics that just don’t work very any longer.
+Changes in technology, demographics, and media behavior are driving major changes in the way voters engage.
+Unfortunately, our campaigns are not able to keep up.
+Instead, they are relying on old tactics that just don’t work very any longer.

-The channels to reach voters were previously very straightforward.
-Now, they are highly fragmented and in constant change.
+In previous cycles, the ways to reach voters were fairly straightforward.
+Today, they are highly fragmented and in constant change.
 This is making voter outreach much more complicated, well beyond the capabilities of most down-ballot campaigns.

-Win or lose, shortly after Election Day, thousands of campaigns and advocacy orgs close up and move on.
-This short-term boom-or-bust model leads the next set of campaigns to largely follow the same plan as before.
+Campaigns are short-term boom-or-bust operations.
+Win or lose, shortly after Election Day, most campaigns and advocacy orgs close up and move on.
+This model naturally leads the next set of campaigns to just follow the same plan as before.

-There are very few widespread efforts to measure and understand the tactics that work (or don’t).
-And these efforts tend to be post-cycle.
-With a rapidly changing media, what works this cycle may be less relevant next.
+There are few widespread efforts to measure and understand the tactics that work (or don’t).
+These efforts tend to be post-cycle and show that most current tactics don’t work.
+Also, with a rapidly changing media, what works this cycle may be less relevant next.

 In 2008, around $10B was spent on all state and federal campaigns.
 By 2020, that total was $24B.
 Our response to rising complexity, so far, has been to focus on raising more and more money but with very little attention to improvement.